esp-cpp/espp/components/filters/example/README.md

 # Filters Example

-This example shows how to use a `LowpassFilter` and a `ButterworthFilter` from the `filters` component to filter signals.
+This example shows how to use a `LowpassFilter`, `ButterworthFilter`, and `SimpleLowpassFilter` from the `filters` component to filter signals.
 This example simply operates on random perturbations of auto-generated data.

 ## How to use example